6 KPIs to Measure The Effectiveness Of Push Notifications

 Next thing is to analyze the Push Notification Result and see how to read the Push Notification metrics.
-Below table is an easy way to do quick analysis of your Push Notification: *considering your landing page is optimized for conversion/lead
+Below the table is an easy way to do a quick analysis of your Push Notification: *considering your landing page is optimized for conversion/lead

 Analysis of the Push Notification Metric:

 Notification View Rate: High; Click Through Rate: Low